 For full results of the Pilot Projects, download the Vision Initiative Evaluation Report 2012-2015 (PDF).

-In 2015, the three-tiered model was expanded to four new LGAs: Brimbank, Campaspe, Greater Dandenong and Swan Hill.
+In 2015, the three-tiered model was implemented to four LGAs: Brimbank, Campaspe, Greater Dandenong and Swan Hill.

 In each area, the Vision Initiative draws together health and eye health providers to deliver a coordinated and integrated response to improve eye health and vision care in Victorian communities most in need.
 These include pharmacists, GPs, practice nurses, optometrists, ophthalmologists, low vision and rehabilitation service providers, as well as local Council, Primary Health Network, Primary Care Partnership and community organisations.